When Are Grandparent Visitation Rights Granted in Nevada?

 Not only grandparents but great-grandparents and other relatives who have resided with a child may seek visitation rights as well.
 They will be required to go through the same legal process and present a convincing case to the court in order to prevail.
 The court will look at the same factors as mentioned above when making its decision.

-Choose a Dedicated Legal Advocate for Grandparent Rights
+Why Choose Our Dedicated Legal Team for Grandparent Rights?

 Our experienced legal team understands how deeply the loss of a relationship with your grandchild can affect you.
 We can apply our extensive litigation skills to assist you in making your visitation request to the court.
 While positive results are not guaranteed, we can provide tenacious, thoroughly prepared, and skilled representation for this worthy endeavor.